brimdata/super/book/src/tutorials/jq.md

 Finally, it's worth mentioning that errors in the super data model are [first class](https://en.wikipedia.org/wiki/First-class_citizen).
 This means they can just show up in the data as values.
-In particular, a common error is `error("missing")` which occurs most often when referencing a field that does not exist, e.g.,
+In particular, a common error pattern occurs when referencing a field that does not exist, e.g.,
 ```mdtest-command
 echo '{s:"foo", val:1}{s:"bar"}' | super -s -c 'cut val' -